Nanyte25/Glitchtipcli/README.md

 ```

-## To Glitchitp command-line from Container Yourself and Push to Docker Hub
+## To a containerized version of Glitchtip and Push to Docker Hub

 ### Build image
 *(If you want to develop yourself)*